 How Emotional Neglect Affects a Highly Sensitive Child

 Webb recently wrote in-depth about highly sensitive children in emotionally neglectful families.
 She emphasized that you cannot make a child an HSP simply with an emotional upbringing and, likewise, you can’t make someone less sensitive through emotional neglect.
 High sensitivity, by definition, is a genetic trait; you’re either born with it or you’re not, although your early childhood experiences do play a role in shaping your level of sensitivity.
 In other words, emotional neglect doesn’t change whether a child is sensitive, but according to Webb, it does affect sensitive kids differently than other children.

 As Webb writes, “Imagine being a deeply thoughtful, intensely feeling child growing up in a family that is neither.
 Imagine your intense feelings being ignored or discouraged.
 Imagine that your thoughtfulness is viewed as a weakness.”

-9 Ways Childhood Emotional Neglect Harms HSPs
+9 Ways Childhood Emotional Neglect Harms Sensitive People

 Everyone is affected by their childhood environment, whether it’s good or bad, but for highly sensitive people, this effect is amplified.
-Research suggests that HSPs suffer more in bad environments but do especially well in good ones.
+Research suggests that sensitive people suffer more in bad environments but do especially well in good ones.
 As a result, it’s reasonable to expect childhood emotional neglect to have an outsized effect on sensitive kids.

-- Their high sensitivity becomes a joke, even with their parents.
+- Their sensitivity becomes a joke, even with their parents.
 Comments that a child is “too sensitive” or “a dreamer” may be well-intentioned but inevitably come across as a negative judgement.

 - Confidence issues.
 Given the above, it’s no surprise that a sensitive child will doubt and undervalue themselves.
-Emotionally neglectful parents often see this as a weak spot, too, and pressure the child to be more confident — without ever validating the child’s strengths and feelings.
+Emotionally neglectful parents often see this as a weak spot, too, and pressure the child to be more confident — without validating the child’s strengths and feelings.

 When you begin to treat yourself as if you matter, the people in your life begin to see you differently and respond to you differently.